lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-1.md

 if statement: the most basic; runs the code block only if the condition is true

 if condition
-  # code to exectue if condition is true
+  comment # code to exectue if condition is true end
-end

 temperature = 30